Former Professor, Department of Mechanical and Aerospace Engineering, Cornell University

-Dr. Ephrahim Garcia is a Professor in the Department of Mechanical and Aerospace Engineering at the Cornell University, where he is currently the Director of Graduate Studies for the field of Aerospace Engineering.
-His expertise is in areas of dynamics, controls and smart materials, and the development of sensors and actuators with applications to robotics, energy harvesting, MEMs and bio-inspired machines.
+Dr. Ephrahim Garcia was a Professor in the Department of Mechanical and Aerospace Engineering at the Cornell University, where he was the Director of Graduate Studies for the field of Aerospace Engineering.
+His expertise was in areas of dynamics, controls and smart materials, and the development of sensors and actuators with applications to robotics, energy harvesting, MEMs and bio-inspired machines.

 Dr. Garcia served as a Program Manager in the Defense Sciences Office at the Defense Advanced Research Projects Agency (DARPA) from 1998 to 2002.
 His programs involved smart materials and structures, morphing aircraft and exoskeletons.
 From 1991 to 1998, Dr. Garcia was an Assist./Assoc.
 Professor of Mechanical Engineering at Vanderbilt University where he was 1st Director of the Center for Intelligent Mechatronics.